thuongdv/java_selenide/README.md

 # Run test and view result
 1. Type `mvn test` to run test

-The test result is located in the ExtentReport folder
+The test result locates in the test-ouput folder